-Emily Ritz is a musician and visual artist who creates otherworldly soul music.
+Emily Ritz is a musician and visual artist based in Hudson, NY creating otherworldly soul music.
 A native New Yorker, Ritz spent nearly a decade in the Bay Area making art and performing/releasing music with bands Yesway, Honeycomb, and DRMS.
-Though her music and art remain very much inspired by the lush landscapes of Northern California, Ritz moved back East to Hudson, NY in 2016.
+Though her music and art remain very much inspired by the lush landscapes of Northern California, Ritz moved back East in 2016.
 There, she began performing under her own name for the first time and recorded her first solo album Pattern Recess.

 Over the years Emily has shared the stage with artists such as Deradoorian, Toro Y Moi, Laura Veirs and Mirah, and collaborated with members of My Morning Jacket, Thao With The Get Down Stay Down, and Two Gallants.